 Experienced hikers can access Glade House from the Eglinton Valley on the Dore Pass Route (8 hours one way).
 The route begins from the Milford Road about 66km from Te Anau from a car park near the Eglinton River.

 The Milford Track ends at Sandfly Point in Milford Sound where you will need to take a 15-minute boat trip to the main wharf in Milford Sound.
 From there, you will either have your car parked in the car park if you used a car relocation service, or you can take one of the many scheduled bus services back to Te Anau Downs, Te Anau or Queenstown.

 Avalanche Risk and Helicopter transportation

 Between October and mid-December (which is part of the Great Walks season), there may still be an avalanche risk due to late snowfall and spring thaw.
-If sections of the track are considered too dangerous by the DOC, helicopter transport over the unsafe areas are offered to you are your own cost.
+If sections of the track are considered too dangerous by the DOC, helicopter transport over the unsafe areas is offered to you are your own cost.
 You will pay for this fee when collecting your hut tickets in Te Anau.
 If you do not want to pay, then you will be offered a full refund for the track.